-Supports furnished when the participant is the employer of direct support workers:

-- Assist participant in verifying support worker citizenship status - ✓ Collect and process timesheets of support workers - Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance - Other

-Maintain a separate account for each participant's participant-directed budget Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant- directed budget Other services and supports Specify: Specify: itional functions/activities: itional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement √ itional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement the Medicaid agency itional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement the Medicaid agency Receive and disburse funds for the payment of participant-directed services under an √ itional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement the Medicaid agency √ itional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement the Medicaid agency Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency iv.
+Supp orts furnished when the participant is the employer of direct support workers: Assist participant in verifying support worker citizenship status Collect and process timesheets of support workers Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance Other , Specify: $\widehat{}$ ante formiele ed outer the montiein ant enemieses hardeset authemiter · Supp orts furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed budget Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant- directed budget Other services and supports , Specify: $\hat{}$ Addi tional functions/activities: \checkmark Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency \checkmark Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.